The tracking detector of the FASER experiment: Tracker stations

 The aluminium frames are CNC (Computer Numerical Control) machined (\cref{f:plane-bare}) and then individually surveyed to check the quality and precision of the production process.
 The SCT modules are positioned in the frame by using two \SI{1.8}{\milli\metre}-diameter PEEK 1000 pins (\cref{f:plane-module-fixation}).
 One locating pin provides the global precise positioning while a second pin (to be inserted into the slotted washer of the SCT module) is used for the module orientation.
 The PEEK material allows for a smooth and easy handling of the modules during insertion-removal operations.
 The modules are then pressed down to the frame by means of four small aluminum clamps fixed by four stainless steel M2 screws (\cref{f:plane-module-clamps}).
 A \SI{5}{\milli\metre}-diameter inner cooling channel, integrated by design into the frame (\cref{f:plane-cooling-channel}), provides the thermal path to extract by direct conduction through the water flow the heat generated by the FE electronics.
-A good thermal contact between the SCT modules and the aluminum frame is provided by the application of heat conducting thermal paste (Electrolube HTCP-20S) at the contact surface between the frame and the bottom side of the BeO facings.
-Finally, the frame also contains an inlet for dry air to be flushed, to keep a low relative humidity inside.
+A heat conducting thermal paste (Electrolube HTCP-20S) is applied at the contact surface between the frame and the bottom side of the BeO facings to improve the thermal contact between the modules and the aluminum frame.
+The coolant temperature is set at \ang{15}C. Absolute humidity for condensation at \ang{15}C is 12.8\%.
+The frame also contains an inlet for dry air to be flushed, which would achieve the humidity inside at around 1-2\%.